 Here is a summary of current scientific news.

 Here is a summary of some recent studies on COVID-19.
 They include research that deserves further study to corroborate the findings and that has not yet been certified by peer review.
-The placenta can excrete proteins to prevent the virus from entering
+Diabetes may increase long-term COVID risk

 (With agency contributions.)